cs3110/textbook/data/ounit.md

 # Unit Testing with OUnit

+*This section is a bit of a detour from our study of data types, but it's a good place to take the detour:  we now know just enough to understand how unit testing can be done in OCaml, and there's no good reason to wait any longer to learn about it.*

 Using the toplevel to test functions will only work for very small programs.
 Larger programs need *test suites* that contain many *unit tests* and can be re-run every time we update our code base.
 A unit test is a test of one small piece